demisto/content/Packs/FireEyeCM/Integrations/FireEyeCM/README.md

 FireEye Central Management (CM Series) is the FireEye threat intelligence hub.
 It services the FireEye ecosystem, ensuring that FireEye products share the latest intelligence and correlate across attack vectors to detect and prevent cyber attacks
-This integration was integrated and tested with version xx of FireEye Central Management
+This integration was integrated and tested with version 9.0.2 of FireEye Central Management
 ## Configure FireEye Central Management on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.